-Serving hand-dipped ice cream and hand-crafted candy for over 100 years, Martinsville Candy Kitchen C offers groups a glimpse into the creation of its signature candy canes.
+Serving hand-dipped ice cream and hand-crafted candy for over 100 years, Martinsville Candy Kitchen (C) offers groups a glimpse into the creation of its signature candy canes.
 Owner John Badger can talk about the store’s rich history during a candy cane pour, which combines syrup, peppermint and food coloring to create over 20 varieties of the holiday classic.
 Groups can later tour the retail area to purchase indulgent peanut butter fudge, cinnamon logs or cherry cordial bark.
-One of the oldest operating soda fountains in Indiana, McCord Candies D has been a local favorite in Lafayette since 1912.
+One of the oldest operating soda fountains in Indiana, McCord Candies (D) in Lafayette has been one of the state’s most popular confectioneries since 1912.
 Step under the candy cane-colored awning and step into a 1950s soda fountain that serves sundaes, sodas and shakes.
 Candies made on-site that are available for purchase include strawberry licorice, chocolate milk balls and Purdue University-themed gift boxes.

-Yoder’s Red Barn Shoppes in Shipshewana is an extensive shopping complex with Amish furniture and books for sale, but head to the barn’s loft for delectable hot drinks and desserts at Red Bud Gourmet Coffee & Tea F .
+Yoder’s Red Barn Shoppes in Shipshewana is an extensive shopping complex with Amish furniture and books for sale, but head to the barn’s loft for delectable hot drinks and desserts at Red Bud Gourmet Coffee & Tea (F).
 Groups can purchase over 200 flavors of loose leaf teas and purchase savory chocolate, Amish-style apple dumplings and sweet coffee creations.
-Conclude your tour at South Bend Chocolate Company G .
+Conclude your tour at the South Bend Chocolate Company (G).
 Groups can tour the 58,000-square-foot production facility (to learn how cocoa is blended with milk and other sweeteners) and chocolate museum (which includes a 1,300-year-old Mayan chocolate pot).

 For even more group travel itineraries SUBSCRIBE FOR FREE to our newsletter.